 But before we can make a truly custom device, we have to cast your feet in a very specific way in order to capture the corrected position we want the orthotic to impose on your foot.
 If you just stepped in a box of foam, we would capture all that is wrong about your feet: the fallen arch, the splayed forefoot, etc. That is why your provider was carefully trained in our casting technique and why we only accept orders from providers trained in our techniques.

-No one makes orthotics like we do.
-It costs more to make them, we have to reject casts that are not done well enough, we only take orders from providers who have had our training and we have to do our work carefully and thoroughly in order for you to be comfortable.
-But the good news is, once we have bothered to do all that, we have created an orthotic that really works the way it is supposed to.
+No one makes orthotics like Sole Supports does.
+It costs more to make them, we have to reject casts that are not done well enough, we only take orders from providers who have had their training and they have to do their work carefully and thoroughly in order for you to be comfortable.
+But the good news is, once they have bothered to do all that, we have created an orthotic that really works the way it is supposed to.
 We actually change how a foot functions on the ground.
-We make people better (our company motto).

 There are many routine treatments for foot problems, from anti-inflammatory pills to cortisone injections, to a zillion different pads, cushions, ointments and, of course, surgery.
 All of these have temporary, pain-relieving effects.
 But, if you want the chance to permanently solve the problem, you must change the way your feet function on the ground.
 And the only way to do that is to use a true custom, biomechanical orthotic: Sole Supports.